brycetome/brycetome.github.io/index.md

 [scholarlinq.com video](https://scholarlinq.com/)

 Not a programming project, but made this video in a day for my friend's startup -- which is a very quick turnaround to build a video because he requested and needed it that soon, but we worked on the script together.
+Just scroll to see it on the link.
 This is the friend who may want to use the calculator I made above on this site.